An internet browser by Stanza.

 Subfusion acts to re- mediate data (images) from the internet.
 The notion of the image is transformed, subverted and re - appropriated.
 The browser connects you to a world of possibility, it connects you to an unlimited amount of sound and visual data and then it fuses it into something else.
 The aim is to revolutionise the way we seek information on the web and the way this information is represented.
 Rather than linking through texts the aim is to re-visualise the way we respond to searches of data online and to make audio visual connection in a networked space.

-Available for exhibitions and as signed limited edition of 10.
+Available for exhibitions and prints are available as signed original artworks.

 Screenshots